CodeScop/Oge-Mai-Field-Guide/allresources.md

     - BC Battles: Xuso (450 words for 0-1)
     - FB Battles: Nezthai (600 words for 1)
     - SC Battles: Reudod (600 words for 2-3)
-    - Post-DFO GL Battle Mirdor (1500 words for 2-3)
+    - Post-HuntS3 GL Battle Mirdor (1500 words for 2-3)
   - DESERT:
     - 3PC Battles: Velts: Desert (1200 words for 4-6), Desert Wignow (444 words for 1-2), Bruja (900 words for 1-3), Yasri (1250 words for 2-3), Villager (1300 words, 1 Spider Poison, 5 Leaves for 1)
     - Gansu Battles: Desert Wignow (444 words for 1-2)